Speedheat Underfloor Heating

 The heating systems are 100% safe and waterproof.
 This makes Speedheat ultimately suitable for wet areas like bathrooms or kitchens.

 Natural stone flooring types (marble, slate, travertine, limestone, sandstone, granite, onyx) turn comfortably warm with the radiant heating system, bringing you comfort without compromising your choice of flooring.
-This modern solution is durable, reliable and safe.
+This modern solution is durable, reliable, safe and economical.

-Let's look at running an underfloor heating system in a bathroom:
+Let's look at running costs of an electric underfloor heating system in a bathroom:

 For this example, let's assume a medium sized bathroom of 9m² and a heater with a capacity of 950 watts is installed.
 The calculation would be as follows: